smmnloes/pyMDB/README.md

 3. In `/angular-frontend/` execute `npm install`

 ### Before the first start
+#### TMDB Api Key
 Before you can use the application, you have to register on __themoviedb.org__ to get your own API-Key.
 Create a new file named `tmdb-api-key.ts` in `/angular-frontend/src/app/` with the content `export const TMDB_API_KEY = "<your API KEY>";`
 You can also set `TMDB_API_KEY` to null or any other value, if you don't want to use this functionality.
 You need to create the file however, or else the project will not compile.

+#### Paths
+In the file `py-backend/src/Config/config.ini` two paths are defined, one for storing temporary data ("tmp") and one where the database files for movies and users will be stored ("db_data").
+You can define your own pathes or just leave them the way they are predefined.
+However, you must make sure that these directories exist and have the correct permissions, so that the user that executes the pymdb-Application can write to these directories.

 ### Starting the application for development
 #### Manually